aurel-lef/exploring-ml/kaggle-titanic-dataset/Titanic.md

 ![build/run results](./webapi/img/gcloud_image_build_run.PNG)

-Suffixing this url with /docs allow us to get to the Swagger UI and play with the model.
+By suffixing this url with /docs, we can get to the Swagger UI and play with the model.
-In the below snapshot, we can see that the /predict route allows us to upload a csv file and run a prediction which is stored in a downloadable csv file:
+In the below snapshot, we can see that the /predict route allows us to upload a csv file, run a prediction and download its result:

 ![webapi](./webapi/img/webapi_snapshot.PNG)

-### ** area for improvement **
+### **area for improvement**

 See below the docker file used.